-John 3:16 "Giving Thanks for the Greatest Gift Ever Given" [1]
+John 3:16 "The Greatest Verse about the Greatest Gift Ever Given"1

 Main Idea: This morning we're going to unwrap the greatest gift ever given.
 It's packaged in perhaps the greatest verse ever written, John 3:16.
 As we unpack John 3:16 we discover two things.